Jewber11/CTF-Writeups/TJCTF2023/flip-out.md

 After running the script to brute force every number from 0-128, I got the flag: tjctf{chop-c4st-7bndbji}

 Note: I'm not releasing the script because looking back I probably shouldn't have brute forced it because it probably hurt the infrastructure of the challenge by opening and closing 129 connections in rapid succession.
+I highly encourage you to look at an actual writeup of this challenge if you are confused.